freeboardgames/FreeBoardGames.org/blog/source/_drafts/Easily-Creating-An-Online-Battleship-with-Boardgame-io.md

 tags: battleship
 ---

-If you ever tried to create an online game before, you probably spent a good chunk of your time dealing with networking, state management, user login and other overhead.
-Fear not, in this article you will learn how to use the [boardgame.io](http://boardgame.io) framework so you can focus on creating the game instead.
+If you've ever tried to create an online game before, you probably spent a good chunk of your time dealing with networking, state management, user login, and other overhead.
+Fear not: in this article you will learn how to use the [boardgame.io](http://boardgame.io) framework so that you can focus on creating the game instead.
 In the end I will also show how to publish the game to [turnato.com](https://turnato.com), which takes care of hosting it for you.

 ![battleship](https://upload.wikimedia.org/wikipedia/commons/c/c9/Flickr_-_Official_U.S._Navy_Imagery_-_Sailors_play_%22Battleship%22_aboard_a_carrier..jpg)

 We will be creating an online version of [Battleship](https://en.wikipedia.org/wiki/Battleship_%28game%29), a classic multiplayer game which is simple but still really fun to play with friends :).
 The backend will be taken care of for us by boardgame.io, and we will only need to worry about the game rules and the user interface.
-For the user interface, I will be focusing on mobile devices and we will be using [ReactJS](https://reactjs.org/), as it is a modern framework that can run almost everywhere (mobile phones, tablets, computers, etc).
+For the user interface, I will be focusing on mobile devices, and we will be using [ReactJS](https://reactjs.org/), a modern JavaScript framework that can run almost everywhere (mobile phones, tablets, computers, etc).

 # Setting up